-The proposed mix of unit type is considered to be acceptable as it will meet housing need for the area.
+The mix is considered to be acceptable as it will meet housing need for the area.
 The planning layout showing the proposed locations of the affordable units has been provided and the affordable units are spread across the site in clusters and show a degree of integration into the Open Market housing.